sabinio/SQLDWSchemaMigrate/README.md

 Because of this, no data loss can occur.

-#### Tables
+#### Tables And External Tables
 Tables are a little more complicated.
-There is a process to create tables that are not in target but are in source that follows the same process as the objects above, except that a stored procedure is created (usp_ConstructCreateStatementForTable) and executed for each table that needs to be created.
+There is a process to create tables that are not in target but are in source that follows the same process as the objects above, except that a stored procedure is created (usp_ConstructCreateStatementForTable for typical tables and usp_ConstructCreateStatementForExternalTable for external tables) and executed for each table that needs to be created.

 ##### Managing table changes
 The advice from Microsoft is never drop columns from an Azure DataWarehouse, only add more columns.
 Therefore at this time, only adding columns is supported through the migration method.
 The process to add columns is -

 * Create table in target database that will store all columns for all tables (this table is created as dbo.sourceColumns)
 * Get sum of columns for each table on source, and do the same for target database
-* Loop through all the rows fom the source resultset and find the corresponding table in the target resultset
+* Loop through all the rows from the source resultset and find the corresponding table in the target resultset
 * If the number of rows match, do nothing, if they do not add details of columns from source table to sourceColumns table on target database.
 When this is complete execute a script that will add the columnsto the corresponding table on the target database.

 This is the schema of the table that is created on the target database to store columns -